raspberrypi/pico-examples/README.md

 #### FreeRTOS examples

 These are examples of integrating Pico W networking under FreeRTOS, and require you to set the `FREERTOS_KERNEL_PATH` to point to the FreeRTOS Kernel.
+See https://github.com/FreeRTOS/FreeRTOS-Kernel

 App|Description
 ---|---